OpenStackOnRaPi/ostackinstall/README.md

 > [!Note]
 > In our TP-Link routers, after restoring factory settings, we log in as user=admin, passwd=admin and the password change is forced upon first login.

-Now you can proceed to the next subsection.
+Now you can proceed to subsection 3.2.

-### 3.i RPi system configuration
+### 3.ii RPi system configuration

 Generally, when choosing the installation environment, we follow the guidelines contained in the [Kolla-Ansible support matrix](#https://docs.openstack.org/kolla-ansible/2023.1/user/support-matrix.html) .

 1. Flash the Raspberry Pi OS Lite 64bit (a port of Debian 12 Bookworm with no desktop environment) onto microSD card.
 We use Raspberry Pi Imager for that, but other tools can be used as well.
    * make sure password authentication for ssh access is enabled (the instructions given in the following fit this authentication method); this allows one to avoid the use of authentication keys in Ansible (not recommended for production, but simpler)